ARZZEZZAN/s21_matrixLibrary/README.md

 - The matrix must be implemented as the structure described [above](#matrix-structure-in-c-language)
 - Verifiable accuracy of the fractional part is up to 6 decimal places

+💡 [Tap here](https://forms.yandex.ru/u/6357d9e22530c230b571513b/)** to leave your feedback on the project**.
+Pedago Team really tries to make your educational experience better.